philosopherstonerush/java-notes/spring/chad darby tutorial/springOverview/readME.md

 Go to spring initializer website and select the options you want and then download the file.
 Open it with intellj to automatically install the dependencies.

+To see what the pom.xml file looks like, you can select the explore button to see the preview of it.
+If you just want to add the dependencies to your existing file, then you can add this way.

 # Spring core

 - beans